Phish concert tours and festivals: 1997

-1997 proved to be the band's most prolific songwriting period, as no less than 20 new originals were debuted in concert throughout the year.
+1997 proved to be the band's most prolific songwriting period, as no fewer than 20 new originals were debuted in concert throughout the year.
 This year also marked a major shift in the band's sound and style, where improvisation became more prevalent than ever, focusing heavily on funk and groove, with rapid-fire guitar solos taking a back seat.
-It would not be uncommon to see the band's setlists feature five titles, or less, while still running 90 minutes or more.
+It would not be uncommon to see the band's setlists feature five titles, or fewer, while still running 90 minutes or more.
 Traditional "jam" numbers were taken to new extremes while other songs that were not previously utilized as improvisational springboards, such as "Tube", "AC/DC Bag", and "Halley's Comet", were explored to great effect.
-The band's Worcester show on 29 November featured a version of "Runaway Jim", to kick off the second set, which lasted 58 minutes – the longest "song" performance of their career.
+The band's Worcester show on 29 November featured a version of "Runaway Jim", to kick off the second set, which lasted 59 minutes – the longest "song" performance of their career.

 The band headlined a winter tour of Europe in February and March.
 Excerpts from the 1 March show at Markthalle in Hamburg were later released as the live album Slip Stitch and Pass.
-Before embarking on their summer tour of the United States, they returned to Europe in June and July for a series of concerts that focused heavily on brand-new material.
+Before embarking on their summer tour of the United States, they returned to Europe in June and July for a series of concerts that focused heavily on new material.
 Most of these shows were headlining gigs, but there were a number of festival dates including a return to Roskilde and the band's only appearance at the famed Glastonbury Festival.
-The band's 6 July performance in Desenzano, Italy, is notable in that the band's afternoon soundcheck was open to the public and became a performance in itself, with one-off songs and jams, audience requests, audience karaoke (with the band backing them up), and even a limbo contest on stage.
+The band's 6 July performance in Desenzano, Italy, is notable in that the band's afternoon sound check was open to the public and became a performance in itself, with one-off songs and jams, audience requests, audience karaoke (with the band backing them up), and even a limbo contest on stage.

-Phish returned to the United States in July for a month-long summer tour of sold out amphitheaters, culminating in another huge festival – The Great Went – held in remote Limestone, Maine in the upper northeastern corner of the US.
-70,000 fans attended the festival, which once again included seven sets of music from Phish over two days (one of which was a late night "disco set" with all four members on keyboards).
+Phish returned to the United States in July for a month-long summer tour of sold-out amphitheaters, culminating in another huge festival – The Great Went – held in remote Limestone, Maine in the upper northeastern corner of the US.
+70,000 fans attended the festival, which once again included seven sets of music from Phish over two days (one of which was a late-night "disco set" with all four members on keyboards).
 The Great Went was the sequel to The Clifford Ball, taking place on August 16 and 17, 1997, close to the Canada–US border at the Loring Air Force Base in Limestone, Maine.
 The event was named after a quote from the movie Twin Peaks: Fire Walk with Me.